This blog article originally appeared in 2014, and has been updated in 2025.

 What expertise sets a coach apart?

-In our Mentor Coaching Group, we help our coaches to strengthen their coaching presence, and their coaching skills, using the ICF core competencies.
+In our Mentor Coaching Program, we help our coaches to strengthen their coaching presence, and their coaching skills, using the ICF core competencies as the learning guide.

 Here are some key coaching skills a coach holds expertise in;